pyocd/pyOCD/docs/debug_probes.md

 from a silicon vendor other than ST Micro, please use a different debug probe.
 </div>

 No host resident drivers need to be installed to use STLink probes; only libusb is required.
-(This may not be true for Windows 7, but has not been verified.)

 The minimum supported STLink firmware version is V2J24, or any V3 version.
 However, upgrading to the latest version is strongly recommended.
 Numerous bugs have been fixed, and new commands added for feature and performance improvements.